-A: Included in the basic participation fee is Institutional Executive Summary (18 pages of salient results, and computed variables), Institutional Data Report (118 pages of frequency distributions for every variable in the survey for all subjects, and by gender, with a bar graph), and your institutional data (SPSS system file with built in codebook).
+A: Included in the basic participation fee is Institutional Executive Summary, Institutional Data Report (frequency distributions for every variable in the survey), and your institutional data (SPSS system file with built in codebook).
 The report documents are provided in PDF format and are print-ready.
 As long as all required paperwork has been submitted and the survey invoice has been paid, the PDF report documents, and SPSS raw data file are typically emailed to the campus contact noted on the order form within 4-6 weeks survey closing.

-After the survey period is completed for all schools involved, the Reference Group Executive Summary and Reference Group Data Report for the survey period will be compiled and posted to the ACHA-NCHA website.
-Separate Undergraduate and Graduate Reference Group Report Packages will also be generated for each survey period.
-Campus contacts will be notified directly once the Reference Group report documents for their participation period are posted.
-Spring Reference Group reports are typically available the October following the survey period, the Fall Reference Group documents are typically available by March of the following year.
+After the survey period is completed for all schools involved, the Reference Group Executive Summary and Reference Group Data Report for the survey period will be compiled and shared with participants.
+Campus contacts will be notified directly once the Fall Reference Group documents are ready, typically by March of the following year.